 Let’s first define what I mean by skill in board games.
 It is a combination of complex but sensible game mechanics in which a good player can develop different strategies and approaches to outwit other players.

-I’ll give you an example.
+I’ll give you another example.
 Assuming you are a quite decent chess player.
 I’ll give you even more credit – say you are an above-average player: you’re beating your friends regularly, you’ve read some books, studied some openings and closures, all the good stuff.

 Now I’ll put a chess master against you.
 A real expert, someone like Gari Kasparov.
 You are going to lose.
 A lot, very likely every single time with both whites and blacks.
 He just has more skill and you can’t count on getting lucky since there is no luck involved.